Skip to main content

 5. Add reviewers, questions (or use a template), set visibility, and send

 You'll be guided through each step.
-For a walkthrough, click here to view the employee instructions, which also apply when sending on behalf of someone else.
+For a detailed walkthrough, click here to view the employee instructions, which also apply when sending on behalf of someone else.
+For an in-depth explanation of visibility settings, including the "Anonymous answers" option, refer to the section below.

 Anytime Feedback Dashboard